 - What if I buy a home in the wrong neighborhood?

 One disadvantage that long-distance buyers face is not being in the local area every day to scan neighborhoods.
 This makes it difficult to know which areas are the best.
-A local buyer’s agent in Greenville for instance can help research the related neighborhood and provide you with information such as crime data and school ratings to ensure you are choosing neighborhoods that fit your criteria.
+A local buyer’s agent for homes in Greenville SC for instance can help research the related neighborhood and provide you with information such as crime data and school ratings to ensure you are choosing neighborhoods that fit your criteria.
 If you are looking to buy condos in Greenville, the condo association will provide you with condo docs.

 - What if buy the wrong home?